wg-lux/lx-anonymizer/README.md

 #### `process_images_with_OCR_and_NER(file_path, east_path, device, min_confidence, width, height)`

-This is the core function of the module, which handles the entire OCR and NER pipeline for a given file (image or PDF).
+This is the core function of the module, which handles the entire OCR and NER pipeline for a given file (image or report).
 It performs the following steps:
 - Detects and reads text from the file using EAST and Tesseract models.
 - Applies OCR (TrOCR and Tesseract) to the detected text regions.
 - Uses NER to identify sensitive information (e.g., names) in the text.